jhnwu3/RDMA/readme.md

 To see how to use RDMA, we have provided a jupyter notebook:

     example.ipynb

+## Publicly available data

+We source our clinical case study annotations from the excel file from [RAG-HPO](https://github.com/PoseyPod/RAG-HPO) and provide it as a .json file in the directory:

+    public_data/phenotype_mining_benchmark.json

+We show three variants of our MIMIC3 rare disease mention annotations.

+First, we showcase the original set from [here](https://github.com/acadTags/Rare-disease-identification/tree/main/data%20annotation)

+    public_data/rd_annos.json

+Next, we showcase the keyword filtered version:

+    public_data/filtered_rd_annos.json

+Then, we showcase the human-reannotated version:

+    public_data/reannotated_rd_annos.json

+To get the clinical note counterpart, please see the [MIMIC-III](https://physionet.org/content/mimiciii/1.4/) dataset.

 ## Using the provided annotation UI
 We note that it is possible to use our existing annotation tool locally.
 Simply, double click or open **annotation_tool.html**, and you'll be greeted with this interface below: